Goran Dragić: Personal life

 Dragić was born to a Slovenian mother and a Serbian father.
 He grew up in Slovenia playing football.
 However, an injury forced him to switch sports.
 As a child, he admired NBA players Michael Jordan, Allen Iverson and future teammate Steve Nash.
-He is fluent in Slovenian, Serbian, Spanish, and English.
-Dragić's younger brother, Zoran, was formerly his teammate on the Phoenix Suns and Miami Heat, and currently plays in Ljubljana (Slovenia) for Cedevita Olimpija.
+He is fluent in Slovene, Serbian, Spanish, and English.
+Dragić's younger brother, Zoran, was formerly his teammate on the Phoenix Suns and Miami Heat.

-Dragić and his wife have two children.
+Dragić has two children with his ex-wife.

 He and Zoran, alongside teammates Markieff and Marcus Morris, all briefly played together for the Suns during the fourth quarter of their 112–96 victory over the Philadelphia 76ers on 2 January 2015.
 It marked the first time in the NBA's history that two different pairs of brothers played together for the same team at the same time.

 President of Republika Srpska Milorad Dodik honored Dragić with an Order of Njegoš and a Medal of Merit for the People, in August 2018.

 Dragić is a Serbian Orthodox Christian.